M1 Abrams: Production

 The U.S. Army sought to suspend operations at Joint Systems Manufacturing Center (formerly Lima Army Tank Plant) from 2013 to 2016 to save over $1 billion.
 These plans were averted by Congress, which continued allocating money towards upgrading tanks.
 Specifically, GDLS estimated that closing the plant would cost $380 million and restarting production would cost $1.3 billion.

 In late 2016, tank production and refurbishment had fallen to a rate of one per month with fewer than 100 workers on site.
 In 2017, President Donald Trump ordered military production to increase, including Abrams production and employment.
 In 2018, it was reported that the Army had ordered 135 tanks rebuilt to new standards, with employment at over 500 workers and expected to rise to 1,000.

+In the second half of 1984, General Dynamics received a $150 million contract to build a new tank plant in Egypt.
+It was to be called Factory 200, and to be located in Abu Zaabal, an industrial suburb north of Cairo.
+It initially overhauled U.S. M60 tanks and M88 Recovery Vehicles.
+M1 Abrams production commenced in 1992.
+It is now called the Armoured Production and Repair Factory.

 U.S. Marine Corps divestments

 The Marine Corps began divesting itself of the Abrams in 2020 as part of a force restructuring plan intended to improve the Marine Corps' ability to contend with near-peer adversaries in the Pacific region, specifically to deter a possible Chinese invasion of Taiwan.
 Under the restructuring the Marine Corps would shift its strategy towards distributed operations, an area planners felt the Abrams was unsuited for.
 In 2020, the final M1A1 left Camp Lejuene, marking the end of the use of heavy armor in the Marine Corps.
 Marines previously serving within armor roles were given the option to transfer to the Army to continue serving in armor roles, change their occupational specialty within the Marines, or retire from the corps early.